aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

   -t, --template PATH      AWS SAM template to publish.
   --region TEXT            Set the AWS Region of the service (e.g. us-east-1).
-  --application-id TEXT    Specify the application id to update.
-  --meta-data              Update the application metadata.
   --make-public            Share the app publicly with anyone.
   --make-private           Share the app only with the owning account.
   --account-ids TEXT       Share the app privately with the given comma-separated list